Olavhaasie/coinget/README.md

 The first two must be downloaded/installed.
 The JSON library is included as git sub module.
 Also the cryptocurrency information originates from <https://coinmarketcap.com>.

-The code was developed on Linux, but will also possibly work on MacOS.
+The code was developed on Linux, but also works on macOS.

 ## Install ##
-first clone the repository
+First clone the repository

     $ git clone --recursive https://github.com/Olavhaasie/coinget